Tesla on autopilot drives into Michigan trooper’s patrol car

 LANSING, Mich.
-(AP) — A Tesla on autopilot crashed into a Lansing-area state trooper’s patrol car early Wednesday, Michigan State Police said.
+(AP) — The U.S. government’s highway safety agency sent investigators to Michigan for the second time in less than a week to investigate an accident after authorities said a Tesla on autopilot crashed into a state trooper’s patrol car early Wednesday.

-Neither the trooper nor the 22-year-old Lansing man who was driving the Tesla were injured in the 1:10 a.m. crash on Interstate 96 in Eaton County, police said.
+Neither the Michigan State Police trooper nor the 22-year-old Lansing man who was driving the Tesla were injured in the 1:10 a.m. crash on Interstate 96 in Eaton County, police said.

-The crash occurred as the trooper was investigating a collision between a car and a deer, WLNS-TV reported.
+The crash occurred in the Lansing area as the trooper was investigating a collision between a car and a deer, WLNS-TV reported.
 The patrol car’s emergency lights were activated when the Tesla drove into it, police said.

 The Tesla’s driver was issued citations for failure to move over and driving with a license suspended.